 Bulletin boards are also placed throughout the park with maps, upcoming events, and other great information visitors might need.

-Bledsoe Creek State Park’s five trails include the High Ridge Trail (1.4 miles – Natural – Difficult), Shoreline Trail (2.1 miles – Natural – Easy), and the Owl Ridge Trail (.5 mile – Natural – Difficult); they also have two paved ADA-accessible trails, the Birdsong Trail (.5 mile) and the Mayo Wix Memorial Trail (1 mile).
+Bledsoe Creek State Park’s five trails include the High Ridge Trail (1.4 miles – Natural – Difficult), Shoreline Trail (2.1 miles – Natural – Easy), and the Owl Ridge Trail (.5 mile – Natural – Difficult); they also have two paved ADA-accessible trails, the Birdsong Trail (.5 mile) and the Mayo Wix Memorial Trail (1 mile), which also branches off into Reading Ranger Story Trail (0.50 Mile – Easy Loop Trail).

 Pick a trail and start exploring!
 With waterfront space, history, and wildlife, everyone’s sure to find their perfect trail!